 - 3.2.7.
 The section meeting may decide to re-allocate the event to a "safe" venue of it's choice if rule 3.2.6. is transgressed - 3.2.8.
 As soon as practical after the decision confirming the organiser of an European Championship, the host club should be sent a copy of the EFRA handbook. - 3.2.9.
 At the latest, 100 days before the European Championships in question, there should be a meeting between the National Federation contact and the host club to confirm that everything is running according to the Handbook.
 Minutes of this meeting required to be forwarded to relevant section chairman and general secretary within 10 days (English language). - 3.2.10.
-A member Association cannot organise a National Championship race on the same days of a European Championship in the same class/section. - 3.2.11.
-A list of all EFRA licence holders must be sent to organisers of European Championship Events two (2) weeks prior to the event. - 3.2.12 OPEN ENTRY EUROPEAN CHAMPIONSHIPS - Open entry EC's are: - 40+ 1:8 IC Track - 40+ 1:10 IC Track - 40+ 1:8 IC Off Road
+A member Association cannot organise a National Championship race on the same days of a European Championship in the same class/section. - 3.2.11 OPEN ENTRY EUROPEAN CHAMPIONSHIPS - Open entry EC ́s are: - 40+ 1:8 IC Track - 40+ 1:10 IC Track

+- 40+ 1:8 IC Off Road